khanbasharat3a1/AI_SmarHealthCare_Assistant/readme.md

 ## Recommendations Algorithm

-The system uses a sophisticated ranking algorithm:
+The system uses an updated sophisticated ranking algorithm:

 ```
-Recommended Score = (Rating × Number of Reviews) + Distance Factor
+Total Score = 0.4 × (Rating × Number of Reviews) + 0.3 × Image Penalty + 0.3 × (1 / Distance in km)
 Where:

-- Rating must be ≥ 4.0
-- Distance Factor = 1/distance_in_km
+- Rating × Number of Reviews: Gives more weight to highly rated places with many reviews.
+- Image Penalty: A penalty of 0.3 is applied if the place does not have images (Image Penalty = 1 if no images, otherwise 0).
+- Distance Factor: Favors closer places using the inverse of the distance in km.
 ```

 ## Contact